variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-05-fertility-are-your-fallopian-tube-secretions-mucking-up-your-fertility.md

 ---
-title: 'Fertility: Are Your Fallopian Tube Secretions Mucking Up Your Fertility'
+title: 'Fertility: Are Your Fallopian Tube Secretions Mucking Up Your Fertility?'
 date: 2018-06-05 00:00:00
 categories:
   - fertility